wnghks7787/CliCalendar/README.md

     * If you want to make every list throw away?
 Just use this command!(Warning!
 This command cannot be return!)

     ![Alt text](https://user-images.githubusercontent.com/74361097/173160526-3b7da044-180d-4d71-b94b-4faaa849b728.png)

     * It doesn't delete .csv file.
 If you want to remove, you will remove it menually.

 6. Exit
-    * This command will you go back to your life!
+    * This command will take you to go back to your life!

 Youtube link
 ------------